twigphp/Twig/doc/03-Twig-for-Developers.markdown

         {{ var|foo(bar) }} {# bar will be escaped #}
         {{ var|foo(bar|safe) }} {# bar won't be escaped #}

- * Automatic escaping is not applied if one of the filter in the chain has the `is_escaper` option set to `true` (this is the case for the built-in `escaper`, `safe`, and `urlencode` filters for instance).
+ * Automatic escaping is not applied if one of the filters in the chain has the `is_escaper` option set to `true` (this is the case for the built-in `escaper`, `safe`, and `urlencode` filters for instance).